 My mother never wanted to hold me for comfort as other parents I saw did.
 She would give me affection by gently petting my back with something soft if I agreed to do the same to her.

-It was an enmeshed and awkwardly confusing relationship where my mother brainwashed me and required inappropriate things from me in order for me to earn her love and approval.
+It was an enmeshed and awkwardly confusing relationship where my mother brainwashed me and required inappropriate things to be done in order for me to earn her love and approval.

 In 2014, I gave my life to Jesus, embarked on a celibacy journey, went to sex-addiction therapy, and attended Sexaholics Anonymous here in Atlanta at Peachtree Presbyterian Church.